alphagov/prototyping/website-toolkit/design-patterns/form-anatomy.md

 # Hints

-Hints can be placed above above or below the relevant control as follows
+Hints can be placed above above or below the relevant control as follows:

 <div class="pattern-example">
   <div class="inner">